mahavedalla/mahavedalla/docs/questions/vedana/what-is-the-highest-gratification-of-feelings.md

-# What is the highest gratification of feelings?
+Question: What is the highest gratification of feelings?
 Answer in Brief: -
 Category: Vedanā
 Sutta References: MN 13